hydrotian/hydrotian.github.io/_pages/homepage.md

   - /home.html
 ---
 ### Jan.
 2024
+- Had a great follow-up discussion about our AGU posters with [Dr. Zhan Tian](https://www.sustech.edu.cn/en/faculties/tianzhan.html) of SUSTech.
-- Give a [talk](https://simhydro.com/slides/2024-Interface-PHmeeting.html) about our IBT work (presented on AGU) on the InteRFACE permafrost hydrology meeting.
+- Gave a [talk](https://simhydro.com/slides/2024-Interface-PHmeeting.html) about our IBT work (presented on AGU) on the InteRFACE permafrost hydrology meeting.

 ### Dec.
 2023
 - Met so many old and new friends in [AGU23](https://www.agu.org/fall-meeting).
 Presented our Inter-basin water transfer work.
 [See some photos.](https://simhydro.com/slides/2023-AGU-Photos.html)